-USS PROVIDENCE is the 32nd LOS ANGELES - class Attack Submarine.
-Starting with USS PROVIDENCE and beyond the last 31 hulls of the LOS ANGELES - class have 12 vertical launch tubes for the Tomahawk cruise missile, along with an upgraded reactor core.
+USS PROVIDENCE was the 32nd LOS ANGELES - class Attack Submarine.
+Starting with USS PROVIDENCE and beyond the last 31 hulls of the LOS ANGELES - class had 12 vertical launch tubes for the Tomahawk cruise missile, along with an upgraded reactor core.

 |General Characteristics:||Awarded: April 16, 1979|

 |Builder: Electric Boat Division of General Dynamics Corporation, Groton, Conn.|

 |Propulsion system: one nuclear reactor|

 |Length: 360 feet (109.73 meters)|

 |Beam: 33 feet (10 meters)|

 |Draft: 32,15 feet (9.8 meters)|

 |Displacement: Surfaced: approx. 6,000 tons Submerged: approx. 6,900 tons|

 |Speed: Surfaced: approx. 15 knots Submerged: approx. 32 knots|